MGM Cotai, "The Spectacle." Image courtesy Tim Digulla.

 Installation by Moment Factory

-Moment Studio has created installations for several international airports, including Singapore’s Changi Airport, which features a faux 3D “fresco” above the security area that looks like a white stone carving, and LAX in Los Angeles with seven architecturally scaled LED screens including the 72-foot-high Time Tower that reacts to the gestures of passengers.
+Moment Studio has created installations for several international airports, including Singapore’s Changi Airport, which features a faux 3D “fresco” above the security area that looks like a white stone carving, and LAX international airport in Los Angeles with seven architecturally scaled LED screens including the 72-foot-high Time Tower that reacts to the gestures of passengers.

-Changi Airport - Image courtesy Moment Factory.
+Changi Airport.
+Image courtesy Moment Factory.

-Los Angeles International Terminal - Image courtesy Moment Factory.
+Los Angeles International Terminal.
+Image courtesy Moment Factory.

-The third, the "Waterfall Gardens", takes interactivity to new heights, as a videogame that people can inhabit in physical space.
+The third, the "Waterfall Gardens," takes interactivity to new heights, as a videogame that people can inhabit in physical space.
 The LED features are a 13-meter waterfall and a 9-meter river that leads to a 3-meter pond.
 “All of this environment is interactive using the Unity game engine to support the ecosystem where passengers can play with the water,” says Chartrand.
 But they quickly perceive that the calmer you are in the environment, the more it blooms around you.

 “This has been one of my favorite projects to work on, because of the human dynamics in a public space,” she says.
 “Strangers discover it together and learn together organically.
 It’s a larger-than-life video game based on nature.”

-Hong Kong Airport, "Waterfall Gardens" - Image courtesy Moment Factory.
+Hong Kong Airport, "Waterfall Gardens."
+Image courtesy Moment Factory.

 Into the Future